snapcrunch/electron-preferences/README.md

 ### `text`

 ### `secret`
-All data stored as secret will be encrypted via electron's `safeStorage`.
+All data stored as secret will be encrypted via electron's [safeStorage](https://www.electronjs.org/docs/latest/api/safe-storage).
 The output buffer is saved as base64 string.
 To decrypt this string, use the `preferences.decrypt(encryptedSecretString)` function.
-⚠️ Please notice that on some OS systems, `safeStorage` will only be available after electron's `ready` event has triggered!
+⚠️ Please notice that on some OS systems, [safeStorage](https://www.electronjs.org/docs/latest/api/safe-storage) will only be available after electron's `ready` event has triggered! (https://www.electronjs.org/docs/latest/api/safe-storage#safestorageisencryptionavailable)
 ##### `modalCloseTimeoutMS`
 `number`
 number in ms. Timeout before the modal dialog is closed.
 Default 100ms.